 Dr Elaine Gray

 I completed my PhD at the University of Cambridge (Darwin College) in 2018 under the supervision of Dr Sara Baker.
-I was a member of the Centre for Research on Play in Education, Development and Learning (PEDAL), and funded by the LEGO Foundation.
-My work examined the role of executive function, metacognition, and support type in pre-schoolers’ ability to solve physics tasks.
-Prior to this, I worked as a research assistant at the Oxford Study of Children's Communication Impairments (OSCCI) lab with Prof Dorothy Bishop at the University of Oxford.
-I worked on a project examining whether there is a genetic basis for language difficulties and the language phenotypes of children with an extra sex chromosome.
+My PhD was funded by the LEGO Foundation and I was a member of the Centre for Research on Play in Education, Development and Learning (PEDAL).
+My work examined the role of executive function, metacognition, and support type in preschoolers’ ability to solve physics tasks.
+Prior to this, I worked as a research assistant at the Oxford Study of Children's Communication Impairments lab (OSCCI) with Prof Dorothy Bishop at the University of Oxford.
+I worked on a project examining whether there is a genetic basis for language difficulties and the language phenotypes of children with a sex chromosome trisomy.
 Before moving to Oxford I worked as a research assistant at the University of Dundee with Dr Lynne Duncan examining children's reading development and with Dr Emese Nagy examining neonates' imitative gestures.
-I completed the MA in Psychology (obtaining a First) and the MSc in Psychological Research Methods (obtaining a Distinction) at the University of Dundee.
+I completed the MSc in Psychological Research Methods (obtaining a Distinction) and the MA in Psychology (obtaining a First) at the University of Dundee.